raspberrypilearning/cd-intermediate-unity-sushi/en/step_7.md

 ### Collisions with the player

-Now you can detect a collision with an asteroid and the laser, but not your "Player" **GameObject** and an asteroid.
+Now you can detect a collision between an asteroid and the laser, but not your "Player" GameObject and an asteroid.
+Time to fix that!

+--- task ---
-+ Add this code to your "PlayerController" script under the `Update()` function:
+Add this code to your 'PlayerController' script under the `Update()` function:

 ```csharp
 void OnCollisionEnter(Collision col)